branaphy/good-morning/README.md

 ![Yilan](https://github.com/branaphy/good-morning/assets/144012055/02e3a9aa-ba6c-442b-8516-5e9952999c7b)
 ![Page](https://github.com/branaphy/good-morning/assets/144012055/b199b099-0eb2-4dba-b4cd-d60c27d276f5)

 Looking at the vowel space area plot, the VSA statistic does not seem to have a significant relationship between morning and evening.
-Two people had higher VSA in the morning and lower VSA in the evening.
-The other three have the opposite.
+Three people had higher VSA in the morning and lower VSA in the evening.
+The other two have the opposite.
 And the individual differences are obvious.
 Xueying's VSA value is significantly higher than everyone else's, and Page's is too low.
 Therefore we do not think there is a relationship between the time variations between morning and evening with VSA.

 ![VSA](https://github.com/branaphy/good-morning/assets/144012055/1ab3b691-2c86-48d4-ad8b-dc4c61385734)